 How Windows Hello for Business works in Windows Devices

 Windows Hello for Business is a two-factor credential that is a more secure alternative to passwords.
 Whether you are cloud or on-premises, Windows Hello for Business has a deployment option for you.
-For cloud deployments, you can use Windows Hello for Business with Azure Active Directory-joined, Hybrid Azure Active Directory-joined, or Azure AD registered devices.
+For cloud deployments, you can use Windows Hello for Business with Microsoft Entra joined, Microsoft Entra hybrid joined, or Microsoft Entra registered devices.
 Windows Hello for Business also works for domain joined devices.

 Watch this quick video where Pieter Wigleven gives a simple explanation of how Windows Hello for Business works and some of its supporting features.